jasonslyvia/react-anything-sortable/README.md

-This project is in INACTIVE status, feel free to use it if it suits your need, but no new feature will be added.
-For complicated sorting features, I'd recommend [react-dnd](https://github.com/react-dnd/react-dnd) by dan.
+This project is in INACTIVE status, bugfix will be maintained, but no new feature will be added.
+Feel free to use it if it suits your need, for complicated sorting features I'd recommend [react-dnd](https://github.com/react-dnd/react-dnd) by dan.

 -----